TheAcharya/XLKit/Test-Data/README.md

 ### Embed-Test

 The `Embed-Test/` folder contains a sample dataset for testing image embedding functionality.
-This dataset was created using [MarkerData](https://github.com/TheAcharya/MarkerData).
+This dataset was created using [Marker Data](https://github.com/TheAcharya/MarkerData).

 - Embed-Test.csv - CSV file with 22 columns and 4 data rows
 - Embed-Test_00-00-08-06.png - Sample PNG image (1920x1080)